Every noncompact surface is a leaf of a minimal foliation: Introduction

 \begin{thmA} Let $O$ be a typical orbifold.
-There exists a Seifert oriented manifold $M$ whose base manifold is $O$ such that, for every countable family of noncompact oriented surfaces $S_n$, $n\in\N$, there exists a transversely Lipschtz minimal hyperbolic foliation $\FF$ on $M$, transverse to its fibers, and such that for each $n\in\N$ there exists a leaf $L_n\in\FF$ homeomorphic to $S_n$. \end{thmA}
+There exists a compact Seifert oriented $3$-manifold $M$ whose base orbifold is $O$ such that, for every countable family of noncompact oriented surfaces $S_n$, $n\in\N$, there exists a transversely bi-Lipschitz minimal hyperbolic foliation $\FF$ on $M$, transverse to its fibers, and such that for each $n\in\N$ there exists a leaf $L_n\in\FF$ homeomorphic to $S_n$. \end{thmA}

+These are, as far as we know, the first examples of minimal hyperbolic foliations on some closed $3$-manifold where leaves of finite and infinite type do coexist.

-An orbifold $O$ will be called {\em typical} if it admits a simple loop $\sg$ such that $O\setminus \sg^{\ast}$ ($\sg^{\ast}$ is the trace of $\sg$) is not connected and each connected component admits a hyperbolic structure of finite volume (every end is a cusp).
+An orbifold $O$ will be called {\em typical} if its underlying space admits a simple separating loop so that each connected component of the complement of this loop inherits an orbifold structure from $O$ that admits a hyperbolic structure of finite area (every end is a cusp).
 As a consequence, $O$ also admits a hyperbolic structure.
-For instance, every surface of genus $g\geq 2$ is a typical orbifold.
+For instance, every closed surface of genus $g\geq 2$ is a typical orbifold.

-For a Seifert oriented manifold with oriented base of genus $g$, let be its classical normalized symbolic presentation.
-The pairs $(a_i,b_i)$ are structure constants of the exceptional fibers with $0<b_i<a_i$, being $a_i,b_i\in \N$.
-The {\em rational Euler number} is just the sum $\eu(M)=b+\sum b_i/a_i$.
-Selberg's Theorem \cite{Selberg} implies that all our examples are finitely covered by suspensions of a surface group action; this finite cover is a nontrivial fiber bundle if and only if the Euler class vanish.
+For a Seifert oriented manifold with oriented base of genus $g$, let be a symbolic presentation.
+Here $o_1$ means that both the ambient $3$-manifold and the base orbifold are orientable, $b$ is an integer representing an ordinary fiber with a tubular neighborhood fibered by circles performing $b$ turns around it.
+The pairs $(a_i,b_i)$ satisfy $0<b_i<a_i$, with $a_i,b_i\in \N$, they are structure constants of the exceptional fibers and represent tubular neighborhoods fibered by circles performing $2\pi b_i/a_i$ rotations around the respective exceptional fiber.

+The {\em (rational) Euler number} of the Seifert $3$-manifold $M$ is defined as $\eu(M)=b+\sum b_i/a_i$ and it is an invariant of the Seifert manifold.
+Selberg's Theorem \cite{Selberg} implies that all of our examples are finitely covered by suspensions of a surface group action; this finite cover is a trivial fiber bundle if and only if the Euler number is zero.
-Our method of construction allows to reach examples of ambient Seifert fibrations with euler number (in absolute value) of the form $2g-4k$, with $k$ ranging between $1$ and the integer part of $g/2$, as a particular case the above theorem includes the case where $M$ is the product of $S^1$ with any hyperbolic closed surface with even genus.
-Our examples are suitable perturbations of rather explicit group actions obtained by amalgamation of Fuchsian ones, so we expect that the construction can be improved to obtain more ambient $3$-manifolds where Theorem~\ref{Main Theorem} also works.

 Since the ambient manifold of our examples is always a Seifert manifold where the leaves are transverse to the fibers, they are easily shown to be also $\R$-covered, i.e. the leaf space of the lifted foliation to the universal covering space is homeomorphic to $\R$ (see e.g. \cite{Fenley}).